 The TEG program provides grant aid to financially needy students to enable them to attend private colleges or universities in Texas.

-- Enroll as a degree seeking student with an academic plan that leads to a first associate's, baccalaureate, master's or doctoral degree at an eligible Texas institution
+- Enroll as a degree seeking student with an academic plan that leads to a first associate's, baccalaureate, master's or doctoral degree at an eligible Texas institution.
+However, students enrolled in a Theology degree program leading to a licensure to preach cannot receive TEG.

 - Must not be receiving athletic scholarships